ading2210/libcurl.js/README.md

 ./run.sh
 ```

-You can use the `PORT` and `SOCKS5_PORT` environment variables to control which ports the websocket proxy and the SOCKS5 server run on.
+You can use the `HOST` and `PORT` environment variables to control the hostname and port that the proxy server listens on.

 ## Copyright:
 This project is licensed under the GNU AGPL v3.